Low bone density and osteoporosis affect nearly 44 million Americans.

 Mayeux said symptoms of osteoporosis may include loss of height, back pain, a bent over posture and fractures.
 Women are much more likely than men to develop osteoporosis.
 In addition, as women age, their risk for osteoporosis increases.
 A family history of osteoporosis or of a fragility fracture, such as a hip fracture, also puts you at greater risk for developing the disease.

 Treating osteoporosis and calculating your risk

 Certain medications can help you manage your osteoporosis.
-Modifying your diet to include more calcium and doing weight-bearing exercises also can help.
+Modifying your diet to include more calcium and appropriate Vitamin D, and doing weight-bearing exercises also can help.